crinaileana2001/ATAD/README.md

 # URL Shortener with Analytics

-Shorty is a small full-stack URL shortener (Bitly-style) built with **Go + React + SQLite**.
+Shorty is a small full-stack URL shortener  built with **Go + React + SQLite**.
-It turns a long URL into a short code (6–8 chars) and then tracks _real_ clicks so I can display analytics in a simple dashboard (total clicks, unique visitors, and clicks by country).
+It turns a long URL into a short code (6–8 chars) and then tracks _real_ clicks so I can display analytics in a dashboard (total clicks, unique visitors, and clicks by country).

 ---

 ## What the user can do from the UI

 - Paste a long URL and get a short link
-- Optionally choose your own short code (custom slug)
+- Optionally choose his own short code (custom slug)
 - Optionally set an expiration date (expired links return **410 Gone**)
 - Optionally generate a QR code (server-side, PNG returned as base64)
 - View a list with all created links (+ basic stats)